fwal923/the-aotearoa-data-project/README.md

 ## welcome to the aotearoa data project!

-this is a baseline repo set up to enable querying public data (government/statistics) from aotearoa new zealand and build models with supplementary tables such as dim_calendar.
+this is a repo that enables querying public data (government/statistics) from aotearoa new zealand and building analytical models with supplementary tables such as dim_calendar.

 building the scripts for govt data is quite a labour-intensive task so the repo will grow as i work my way through the different govt agencies. however, i have already added dim_calendar, and the repo can be used to run queries into a database.